-No waste to be left uncontained, in suitable containers, over night Waste containers (bins) should be emptied regularly and removed from site to the nearest official waste disposal site.
+Residual mineral samples Littering and environmental contamination from waste No waste to be left uncontained, in suitable containers, over night Waste containers (bins) should be emptied regularly and removed from site to the nearest official waste disposal site.
 All recyclable waste needs to be taken to the nearest recycling depot if available Enough separate waste containers (bins) for hazardous and domestic/general waste must be provided on site.
-These should be clearly marked as such Exploration personnel should be sensitised to dispose of waste in a responsible manner and not to litter No waste may remain on site after the completion of the project Residual Samples that will not be used for further analysis or submitted to MME mineral should be taken off site or used (with the required permission from the samples affected landowner and / or tenant) to repair any possible damaged roads.
-No samples to be dumped at site or in the vicinity of the site as 1.00 they may physically and / or chemically pollute when weathering Littering and No littering by anybody environmental contamination All litter on and around the site must be picked up and placed in the bins from waste provided ITOTTI Waste The site should be always kept tidy and free of litter.
-All domestic and general waste produced daily should be cleaned and contained daily No solid waste landfill will be established at the site No waste shall be burned or buried anywhere unless permitted to do so Waste shall be collected and removed regularly to avoid bad odours Hazardous and non-hazardous waste shall be always stored separately Environmental Hydrocarbon and chemical contaminated solids must be stored correctly contamination and disposed of by registered companies from liquid Safe disposal certificates must be kept and provided to the exploration waste manager on request Sewage and Portable toilets such as portable camping units, must be provided during grey water from exploration activities in the field temporary Dischausing of postable units about he does at an avietic as Nahla portable toilets on site Discharging of portable units should be done at an existing suitable facility Monitoring Monitor whether the provisions set out in this EMP concerning waste Requirements management are applied as per instructions All non-compliances should be recorded and discussed at weekly site meetings and timeous remedial actions taken
+These should be clearly marked as such Exploration personnel should be sensitised to dispose of waste in a responsible manner and not to litter No waste may remain on site after the completion of the project Samples that will not be used for further analysis or submitted to MME should be taken off site or used (with the required permission from the affected landowner and / or tenant) to repair any possible damaged roads.
+No samples to be dumped at site or in the vicinity of the site as they may physically and / or chemically pollute when weathering No littering by anybody All litter on and around the site must be picked up and placed in the bins provided The site should be always kept tidy and free of litter.
+All domestic and general waste produced daily should be cleaned and contained daily No solid waste landfill will be established at the site No waste shall be burned or buried anywhere unless permitted to do so Waste shall be collected and removed regularly to avoid bad odours Hazardous and non-hazardous waste shall be always stored separately Environmental Hydrocarbon and chemical contaminated solids must be stored correctly contamination and disposed of by registered companies from liquid Safe disposal certificates must be kept and provided to the exploration waste manager on request Sewage and Portable toilets such as portable camping units, must be provided during grey water from exploration activities in the field temporary portable toilets Discharging of portable units should be done at an existing suitable on site facility Monitoring Monitor whether the provisions set out in this EMP concerning waste Requirements management are applied as per instructions All non-compliances should be recorded and discussed at weekly site meetings and timeous remedial actions taken